prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 5. Sizing:
 	1. Cohere R+ and Embedding models can't be fine tuned and only is hosted
 	2. Fine tuning and hosting will take it's own cluster units that has to be configured per request.
-	3. Hosting is minimum per month
+	3. Hosting is minimum per month - 744 hours
 	4. Fine tuning is minimum per hour
+	5. **RDMA - Remote direct Memory Access** and dedicated GPUs are assigned in OCI
+	6. Custom Models are tenancy based.
+	7. Key management and GEN AI Object storage service( for weights) are provided.